rach7777/monax-may/blockchain-tech.md

 Like the abstracted layer for data processing that is the “cloud”, the blockchain is merely an abstracted layer for computation and the delegation of information processing.
 In an ideal system, with a universal “cloud-chain”, backing up your data is as simple as sending a file.
 In this network, joining is as simple as sending information along with a computable structure file that specifies the intent, or the “contract”, upon which the logic applies.

 There is no pre-sale.
 There are no tokens.
-And there is no reason that an Eris platform should be anything but free to use.
+Indeed, there is no reason that an Eris platform should be anything but free to use.